diglet48/FOC-Stim/docs/protocol.md

 # Boot process

-Once the device is ready to accept commands, it will print `"Device ready.
-Awaiting DSTART.\r\n"`.
+The device will periodically print a status message `status: 4\r\n`.
+The status message contains information about the boot status, vbus and play status.
+See the source code for details.

-Send `DSTART` to start pulse generation, `DSTOP` to stop.
+Once the device has booted and vbus is up (indicated by status message), send `DSTART` to start pulse generation, `DSTOP` to stop.

 Version string can be received with `D0`.
 It is highly recommended to check for an exact version string.